 VR Glossary: Definition & Meaning of Virtual Reality Terminology

-Below is the list of terminology used widely in the Virtual Reality (VR) area and industry together with their definition and meaning.
+Below is the VR glossary that contains the list of terminology used widely in the Virtual Reality (VR) area and industry together with their definition and meaning.
 This is a growing list as I’ll keep updating the list from time to time.
 I hope that the information below can help you to understand it easily.

 6DOF a.k.a Six Degrees of Freedom